Big Changes to En-ROADS are coming in 2019. Sign-up to stay informed

-The Climate Solutions Simulation Workshop helps build support for strategies to address climate change via interactive testing of a cutting-edge simulation model.
+The Summit Simulation Workshop helps build support for strategies to address climate change via interactive testing of a cutting-edge simulation model.
 The resulting experience is hopeful, scientifically-grounded, action-oriented, and eye-opening.

 Participants discuss their actions at any level — business, community, country, or region — and then use the En-ROADS simulator to learn of the global impact (e.g., can we limit warming to 2 degrees?) if the action spread widely.
 Many report surprises — some strategies are much higher leverage than we think (and likewise).